rick1924/ParallelProductStabilizers/README.md

 \[2\] *Bisseling, R. H. (2020).
 Parallel Scientific Computation: A Structured Approach Using BSP.
 Oxford University Press, USA.*

 ## License
-This code and the MulticoreBSP software are both licensed under the GNU Lesser General Public License 3.0 - see [LICENSE.md](LICENSE.md) for more details.
+This code and the MulticoreBSP software are both licensed under the GNU Lesser General Public License 3.0 - see [LICENSE](LICENSE) for more details.